tandasat/blog/_drafts/2023-06-01-intel-vt-rp-with-examples---part-1-hlat.md

   - [Acknowledgement](#acknowledgement)
   - [Notes](#notes)

-This post introduces Intel VT-rp -- what it is, how it works and why it was invented, with a sample hypervisor and example scenarios.

-This is this first part of a 2 posts-series.
-This post focuses on Hypervisor-managed Linear Address Translation, HLAT, one of features VT-rp provides.
-For another features and writing code to use VT-rp, stay turned for the part 2, or check out source code of the [sample hypervisor at Github](https://github.com/tandasat/Hello-VT-rp).
+This post introduces Intel VT-rp -- what it is, how it works, and why it was invented, with [a sample hypervisor]((https://github.com/tandasat/Hello-VT-rp)) and example scenarios.
+This is the first part of a 2 posts-series, focusing on Hypervisor-managed Linear Address Translation, HLAT, one of the features VT-rp provides.

-We use Windows as an example environment to discuss exploitation techniques and scenarios, but the same principal is applicable to any other operating systems.
+We use Windows as an example environment to discuss exploitation techniques and scenarios, but the same principle applies to any other operating system.

 ## Security enhancement with extended page tables

-_(Skip this section if you are familiar with EPT, HVCI and KDP)_
+_(Skip this section if you are familiar with EPT, HVCI, and KDP)_

 Extended page table, EPT, is an Intel implementation of [Second Level Address Translation](https://en.wikipedia.org/wiki/Second_Level_Address_Translation), which allows a hypervisor to control memory access by a guest by adding one more address translation step that cannot be tampered with by the guest.